Jumoo/uSync.Complete.Issues/README.md

 - uSync.Publisher
 - uSync.Audit

-**If you have a issue / feature request for one of these tools you are in the right place**
+**If you have an issue/feature request for one of these tools you are in the right place**

 [Go to the Issues tab to submit an issue or feature request](https://github.com/KevinJump/uSync.Complete.Issues/issues)

-for issues for the core uSync 8 tools (uSync & uSync.ContentEdition) head over to the main [uSync Repo](https://github.com/KevinJump/uSync8)
+For issues for the core uSync 8 tools (uSync & uSync.ContentEdition) head over to the main [uSync Repo](https://github.com/KevinJump/uSync8)